vikalpjaiswar012-stack/EV-charger-locater/README.md

 open index.html

-Deploy to Vercel (Recommended)
+Deploy to Netlify (Recommended)

 For full API functionality with no CORS issues:

 Push this repo to GitHub

-Go to vercel.com → Import the repo
+Go to Netlify.com → Import the repo

 Set Framework Preset to Other, Output Directory to ./